wandb/docs/docs/guides/registry/create_collection.md

 Create a collection in the W&B Registry that accepts multiple artifact types:

 1. Navigate to the Registries App in the W&B App UI.
-2. Select a default or custom registry.
+2. Select a core or custom registry.
 3. Click on the **Create collection** button in the upper right hand corner.
 4. Provide a name for your collection in the **Name** field.
 5. In the **Type** field, provide one or more artifact types that this collection accepts.